EricHsia7/pwdgen2/README.md

 ##### pattern
-`pattern` is a array that load up the generation configuration.
-This part is complex, so let's go to the next chapter!
+`pattern` is an array that load up the generation configuration, and items in the array are called `component`.

 #### Component